 Drowning can happen quickly and quietly.
 It's essential to watch children closely when water is around, whether that's a swimming pool, lake, ocean or even a bathtub.

 As temperatures rise, kids want to cool off, whether that is in home pools, ponds, lakes, rivers, streams, or oceans.
-With many pools closed last summer due to COVID-19, the Y wants to make sure parents, caregivers and children make water safety a top priority as they head back to the water this year.
+The Y wants to make sure parents, caregivers and children make water safety a top priority as they head back to the water this season.

 The Y is providing five tips to ensure a safe and enjoyable swimming experience for all.